Catching up with Brevard’s Flying Friends

 Twitter Addict

 Casual fans of feathery flights will find all sorts of opportunities to check out the bird scene in Brevard.
 For those looking for a more in-depth birdwatching experience, Ventures Birding Tours offers exciting, informative trips in Transylvania County and throughout the greater region led by knowledgeable and experienced guides.
 Expect to do a little hiking, a lot of watching, and let your spirits soar when you spot a particularly beautiful new feathered friend.
-And if you’re looking to schedule a little bird-spotting on the fly, the Transylvania County Bird Club offers free field trips Wednesdays and Saturdays unless there is inclement weather.
+And if you’re looking to schedule a little bird-spotting on the fly, the Transylvania County Bird Club offers free field trips on Wednesdays and Saturdays unless there is inclement weather.

 Beak Your Interest